slatinsky/DiscordChatExporter-frontend/README.md

 Using prebuilt binaries is the easiest way to use this tool on Windows.
 1. Download the latest release from [releases page](https://github.com/slatinsky/DiscordChatExporter-frontend/releases)
 2. Extract the archive
-3. Move your JSON+media [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) exports to `/static/input/` folder ([supported exports](#supported-exports)).
+3. Move your JSON+assets [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) exports to `/static/input/` folder ([supported exports](#supported-exports)).
 Folder structure inside this folder doesn't matter, script will find everything it needs.
 4. Run `START_VIEWER.bat` - DiscordChatExporter-frontend will open in your default browser

 ## Upgrade guide